 Attendee Takeaway Item: “Playbook” of actions/follow-up steps that counsel can take when they return to their companies.

-Speaker: Scot Ganow, Chair Privacy & Data Security Practice, Taft
+Speaker: Scot Ganow, CIPP/US, Chair Privacy & Data Security Practice, Taft Stettinius & Hollister LLP

 Session supported by:

-Panel Discussion: Governance considerations in privacy and data security; what in-house need to know
+Panel Discussion: Governance and working relationship considerations in privacy and data security

-The way in which privacy and security professionals are slotted into organizational structures can significantly impact their ability to drive positive outcomes for the business.
-This panel discussion will delve into this issue from several perspectives and help you advise your clients on governance, reporting, and chain of command issues.
+Our panel discussion will explore how governance structures and relationship building within the C-suite can drive success in meeting privacy and security goals.
+The way in which privacy and security professionals are slotted into organizational hierarchies can impact their ability to drive positive outcomes for the business.
+In addition, working relationships matter—especially when a crisis hits—and good communications strategies can pay dividends.
+This panel discussion will delve into these issue from several perspectives and help you interact with security professionals and advise your clients on governance, reporting, and chain of command issues.

 3:00 – 3:30 PM